Grandparent Access Rights in the UK 2020

 - Mediation Information & Assessment Meeting (MIAM)

 If you’re going to apply to court, you need to consider mediation first with a family mediator.
 If it’s unsuccessful, the mediator will issue a mediation certificate so you can make your court application.
-Such a MIAM costs £115 with Mediate UK if you wish to try mediation or £99 if you believe mediation is not suitable and wish to go direct to court.
+Such a MIAM costs £130 with Mediate UK and the cost of the Mediation Certificate is £65.

 - C100 Application